amphp/parallel-functions/docs/index.md

 All arguments have to be serializable.
 The default worker pool (the pool returned by `Amp\Parallel\Worker\pool()`) will be used unless an optional `Amp\Parallel\Worker\Pool` instance is provided.

-Currently this function only supports a direct string as function name or instances of [`\Closure`](https://secure.php.net/Closure).
-Support for other [`callable`](https://secure.php.net/callable) types might be added in the future.
+Any callable can be used with this function, including instances of [`\Closure`](https://secure.php.net/Closure) or class instance methods.
+Classes used in a callable must be autoloadable using the [Composer autoloader](https://getcomposer.org/doc/01-basic-usage.md#autoloading).

 ### `parallelMap()`